Using technology to improve your life

 For example, adding speech and magnification tools to your computer or mobile phone could help you to continue or gain employment and keep in touch with friends and family more easily.
 Whilst having access to video magnifiers could help you enjoy your hobbies and make the most of your leisure time.

 Book an appointment

 You can book a free one-to-one appointment with our Assistive Technology Advisor to discover which technology is right for you.
-You will be given personalised advice based on your specific needs and be given the opportunity to try the different equipment and software for yourself.
+You will receive personalised advice based on your needs and given the opportunity to try different equipment and software.

-We also offer assistive technology training, home visits and a delivery and installation service.
+We also offer training, home visits and a delivery and installation service.
 There is a small charge for these services, so please contact us for more information.